Study Advanced Business Analytics Concepts During Your MSBA

-Offered by the Colangelo College of Business, the MS in Business Analytics degree is ideal for students who possess practical industry experience and are looking for a pathway toward greater career fulfillment.
-The degree emphasizes big data analytics, and the objective application of analytical methods to address specific business problems.
+This degree may be ideal for students who possess practical industry experience and are looking for a pathway toward a career they may find fulfilling.
+The master’s in business analytics degree emphasizes big data analytics and the objective application of analytical methods to address specific business problems.

 - The principles and relative advantages of object-oriented and object-relational databases

 - Industry tools and methods for presenting data and making predictions based on statistical analysis

 - Techniques for pattern and knowledge extraction from large data sets